mnemnion/gork/doc/orcish.md

 Yes, we need two whole words here, because values are stored in the pak as "read from this area of eeprom".
 So the XT itself doesn't point to the EEPROM, though the address is near it, in an implementation dependent way.

-`!` words are the same but in memory, and calling them places the memory address on the stack: `23 m!` makes it and `m! @` reads a 23 onto the sak. `!` itself and `@` write and read as usual: AVRS can read the same way across both memories, though eeprom is separate and writing is very much so. `!` on any address in the pak shouldn't work.
+`!` words are the same but in memory, and calling them places the memory address on the stack: `23 m!` makes it and `m! @` reads a 23 onto the sak. `!` itself and `@` write and read as usual: AVRS can read the same way across both memories, though eeprom is separate and writing is very much so. `!` on any address in the pak shouldn't work, while ` ' fu @ ` would read the XT for DOCOL. from the header of `fu`.

 ###Communication